Ditch the Famous Mom Guilt, No Questions Asked!

+How often do you get a chance to do things just for you?
+And when you get the opportunity do you take it?
 I am a full-time single mom, and I don't get a lot of alone time, and mostly by choice.
-I have been a single parent for almost three years now.
+I have been a single mother for almost three years now.
 I nearly ran myself into the ground trying to do and be everything.

 These days I'm learning how important and somewhat essential it is to be a little selfish.
 From my personal experiences, not catering to my needs fed my depression.
 Always working to pay bills, groceries, and buying kids necessities became so routine.

 Now don't get me wrong, I did feel a sense of pride being able to provide for my family.
 However, with the lack of help from my children's other parent, it seemed impossible for me to even consider the thought of evening spending just a little something on myself.
 We will spend our whole lives doing for our children, but we still must take care of our physical and mental health.
 If we don't, who will